bmartel/phperclip/README.md

 	$file = Phperclip::saveFromFile($file, $clippable, $options);
 ```

 Phperclip will return an instance of `TippingCanoe\Phperclip\Model\File` upon a successful save.
-If you supplied one, the image record will be associated with a clippable.
+If you supplied one, the file record will be associated with a clippable.
 Any additional attributes will be passed through to the save as well via the attributes key of the options array.

 ### Retrieval

-When retrieving an individual image, you will need a way to identify it:
+When retrieving an individual file, you will need a way to identify it:

  * The file's `id`
  * The file's clippable and a slot
  * A file's `clippedFiles()` relation

-Most of the time you will have at least one of these three pieces of information which will then allow you to obtain a URI to the physical file of the image.
+Most of the time you will have at least one of these three pieces of information which will then allow you to obtain a URI to the physical file.

 ```
-	Phperclip::getPublicUri($image, $options);
+	Phperclip::getPublicUri($file, $options);
 	Phperclip::getPublicUriBySlot($slot, $clippable, $options);
 	Phperclip::getPublicUriById($id, $options);
 ```